 In 2021, Mrs. Newton co-presented at the Space Center Houston, virtual international Space Exploration Educators Conference.
 She and her co-presenters modeled and challenged K-12 educator participants to plan interdisciplinary projects for all their scholars/students that would assist them in understanding their importance in sustainability on Earth and how their research would impact on sustainability in space.
 At the National Alliance of Black School Educators (NABSE) Rewind Mrs. Newton presented, “Big Ideas of Sustainability: Trekking Through the Environment.”

-In 2022, Mrs. Newton will present, “Literacy =$$$ and Opportunity” at National Alliance of Black School Educators Conference.
+In 2022, Mrs. Newton will present, “Literacy =$$$ and Opportunity” at Houston Alliance of Black School Educators Conference.